rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 For most development builds, unless you are working on packaging issues, it is recommended to use ``CUTTER_USE_BUNDLED_RADARE2=ON`` Cmake option.
 It is the easiest way to ensure that a compatible r2 version is used, and helps you deal with different versions of radare2 when working with multiple Cutter branches.
 On Linux, in case you have multiple r2 versions without ``CUTTER_USE_BUNDLED_RADARE2``, the ``PKG_CONFIG_PATH`` environment variable can be used to select the desired radare2 installation.

-While Qt Creator has a builtin visual form and widget editor, not having it in other IDEs is not a major problem.
+While `Qt Creator`_ has a builtin visual form and widget editor, not having it in other IDEs is not a major problem.
 It is also available as a standalone tool called Qt Designer and you can configure the file associations so that ``.ui`` files are opened using it.
 Depending on the ``.ui`` file and changes you want to make, it is sometimes easier to perform them by editing the ``.ui`` file as a text file.
 Essentially, ``.ui`` files are XML files.
 Most code editors should have some support for XML highlighting and possibly block folding.

 The following instructions and recommendations assume that you have already download Cutter source and obtained required dependencies as described in :doc:`../building`

 Linux
 -----

-On a rolling-release distribution or a somewhat recent version of traditional distribution like Ubuntu 18.04 it should be possible to get all the dependencies from official repository.
-There might be some problems with PySide2 and Shiboken2 but it can be easily disabled and isnt' necessary for most work on Cutter.
+On a rolling-release distribution or a somewhat recent version of traditional distributions like Ubuntu 18.04, it should be possible to get all the dependencies from the official repository.
+There might be some problems with PySide2 and Shiboken2 but it can be easily disabled and isn't necessary for most work on Cutter.
 Don't try to install PySide using pip.

 Windows
 -------